EndPointCorp/end-point-blog/2016/07/07/scrape-web-content-with-php-no-api-no.html.md

 </a>
 ```

 Jackpot!
 We have both things that we need in the same HTML tag.
-Now, let's grab this data:
+Now, let’s grab this data:

 ```php
 <?php